What is a defective return?

 - Return filed without P&L and Balance Sheet i.e, When you are required to maintain Profit and Loss Account and Balance Sheet but have not filed the same.

-- Return is filed without tax audit report i.e, When accounts have been audited but you missed to provide copies of the audited profit and loss account, balance sheet and auditor’s report.
+- Filed return without tax audit report i.e, When accounts have been audited but you missed to provide copies of the audited profit and loss account, balance sheet and auditor’s report.

 - Total income is less than the prescribed percentage under the presumptive scheme, and ITR-4 is filed instead of ITR-3.